 Make a difference in the world through our actions, our work or our creations - referred to as "Creative Values".
 Simplified: creating work or doing a deed.

-Experience something (such as truth, beauty) or encountering someone (love) - "Experiential Values".
+Experience something (such as truth, beauty) or encounter someone (love) - "Experiential Values".

 Adopt a courageous and exemplary attitude in situations of unavoidable suffering - "Attitudinal Values."